 Image Source: wikipedia.org

-As mentioned earlier, there are different types of court surfaces used at Grand Slam tournaments.
+As mentioned earlier, there are different types of court surfaces used at Grand Slam tournaments and the other four major tennis tournaments.
 Both the US Open and the Australian Open use hard-court surfaces.
 However, the French Open uses a clay surface and Wimbledon uses a grass surface.

 As you would expect, each type of surface plays differently, which can favour different types of players.